mia-platform/documentation/docs/runtime_suite_applications/control-plane/20_configuration.md

 ## Config Map

-The Config Map is `json` file which must be compliant with the relative schema.
+The Config Map is a `json` file which must be compliant with the relative schema.
 Below a description of the schema and an example.

 <details><summary>ConfigMap Schema</summary>
 <p>